What is extreme picky eating and how is it different from average picky eating? Learn what red flags to look out for in your child…

 10. Unable to eat foods in social settings like birthday parties and sleep-overs because they must have their food prepared in a certain way.
 This will cause anxiety in older children.

 Can Picky Eating Get Worse?

-A great starting place is my basic strategies to improve picky eating, but even better is showing up for the free live 3 Keys to Turn Your Picky Eater Around Workshop because I’m going to go over my basic plan with you in person.
+A great starting place is showing up for the free live 3 Keys to Turn Your Picky Eater Around Workshop because I’m going to go over my basic plan with you in person.
 You will learn so much more.
 Make sure you get a seat!

 I also want to mention that without those basic picky eating strategies in place, even extreme picky eating can get worse, even when you think it can’t.
 It’s very common for a child that has only 10 foods they eat to suddenly start to refuse one of their old tried and true favorites, to seemingly never eat it again.
 Of course, this isn’t all doom and gloom though because there is a way out of it, and I’ve seen dozens of kids do just that with the right strategies.

 You can do this for your child, too!
 It is possible, truly, as I know from personal experience, as well.
 Besides being a pediatric OT that specializes in feeding, I’m also a mom to three boys, one of which was an extreme picky eater.
 I totally get the struggle, stress, and pressure parents feel when their kid doesn’t eat.
 If you’re new here, and you’ve already signed up for the workshop, poke around in the menu bar and side bar to find lots more tips, tricks, and strategies for picky eating!